oinam/notes/technology/password.md

 # Password

-In an ideal world, hopefully sommetime in the near future, we will never need to create or remember passwords.
+In an ideal world, hopefully sometime in the near future, we will never need to create or remember passwords.

 Until then, we need to be aware of the fact that weak passwords can be easier to hack.